 Based on daily data from January, Sydney reported the following in year-over-year comparisons:

-STR will release full January results later this month.
+STR will release actual January 2017 results later this month.

 The above is a news release written by a third party.
 While HNN’s editorial mission is to produce unique content, it occasionally publishes timely, newsworthy news releases to complement in-house reporting efforts.
 All news releases are clearly marked as such.
 For questions and clarification, please contact Editor-in-Chief Stephanie Ricca at firstname.lastname@example.org.